ersandeepahirwar/JS/README.md

 console.log(10 !== 5);
 ```

-### 5. Logical Operators
+#### 5. Logical Operators

-Logical operators are used to make compound conditions.
+* Logical operators are used to combine multiple conditions and create compound conditions.
+* They return a Boolean value : `true` or `false`.

 | Operator    | Symbol | Operation                                      | Category | Associativity |
 | ----------- | ------ | ---------------------------------------------- | -------- | ------------- |